-The conference will be held at the Hotel Ithaca, 222 South Cayuga Street, Ithaca, NY 14850.
+The conference will be held at the Hotel Ithaca, located at 222 South Cayuga Street, Ithaca, NY 14850.

 APHNYS is seeking nominations for its awards, given every year at its annual conference.
 Here are the categories for the awards:

-Edmund J. Winslow Local Government Historian Award for Excellence– Recognition for excellence in one or more public history projects or publications.
+Edmund J. Winslow Local Government Historian Award for Excellence– Awarded to an appointed historian, recognizing excellence in one or more public history projects or publications in New York State.

-APHNYS Award for Excellence in Promoting Local History – Excellence in cooperation and promoting local history through research, writing, and other related accomplishments.
+APHNYS Award for Excellence in Promoting Local History - Awarded for excellence in promoting local history in New York State through research, writing, and other related accomplishments.

 Nominations open to all, including appointed municipal historians, deputy historians and co-historians.